 Prescription pain medication addiction rehab isn’t an easy journey, but the Bluff team of professionals will be with you every step of the way, helping you get sober and learn strategies for maintaining recovery over the long-term.
 Our team is deeply compassionate, experienced and dedicated to helping individuals recover.

-Depending on the level of dependence or addiction, Bluff offers all levels of prescription drug abuse solutions including detox, residential treatment, partial hospitalization and intensive outpatient programs.
+Depending on the level of dependence or addiction, Bluff offers a variety of prescription drug abuse solutions including detox, residential treatment, and partial hospitalization programs.
 Our addiction specialists can help determine which level of care is best for you.

 Take the first step to recovery by contacting us today.